 The Estonian Qualifications Authority (EstQA) was nominated as the NCP for the EQF implementation in Estonia with the 26.02.2010 decision of the MoER.
 This information is presented on the EstQA website www.kutsekoda.ee.
 In order to ensure the involvement of all key stakeholders in these processes, a broad-based steering committee was established with the 4.10.2010 order of the minister of education and research.
-The steering committee includes representatives of the MoER, the Ministry of Finance, the Ministry of Social Affairs, the State Chancellery, Estonian Chamber of Commerce and Industry, EstQA, Confederation of Estonian Trade Unions, Public Servants Trade Unions Central Organization TALO, Estonian Association of Student Unions, Estonian Association of Pupils' Unions, Estonian ENIC/NARIC Centre.
+The steering committee includes representatives of competent national bodies and stakeholders: the MoER, the Ministry of Finance, the Ministry of Social Affairs, the State Chancellery, Estonian Chamber of Commerce and Industry, EstQA, Confederation of Estonian Trade Unions, Public Servants Trade Unions Central Organization TALO, Estonian Association of Student Unions, Estonian Association of Pupils' Unions, Estonian ENIC/NARIC Centre.
 Initially, a separate working group was established to prepare the Bologna self-certification report.
 With the 9.08.2011 order of the minister of education and research the steering committee for the EQF referencing was amended to include additional representatives of the higher education sector.

-2) There is a clear and demonstrable link between the types of qualification descriptions and the level descriptors of the EstQF.
+2) There is a clear and demonstrable link between the qualification level descriptions and the level descriptors of the EstQF.

 According to the Occupational Qualifications Act, the EstQF has 8 levels, the 1st of which is the lowest and the 8th is the highest.
 The descriptions of the EstQF qualification levels are identical to the EQF level descriptions.
 The sub-frameworks for general education qualifications, VET qualifications, higher education qualifications, and occupational qualifications contain more detailed and specific descriptors and rules for designing and awarding qualifications.
-The EstQF levels are assigned to general education qualifications (4 types of qualifications), VET qualifications (4 types of qualifications), higher education qualifications (4 types of qualifications), and occupational qualifications.
+The EstQF levels are assigned to general education qualifications (on levels 1,2 and 4), VET qualifications (on levels 2-5), higher education qualifications (on levels 6-8), and occupational qualifications (on levels 2-8) (see Figure 2).
 Learning outcomes (LOs) based descriptions of these types of qualifications have been compared with level descriptions of the EstQF and the best fit found.